World’s first female robot CEO appointed

-Hong Kong-based mobile and online gaming developer NetDragon on Friday announced that it had appointed what the company is touting as the world’s first artificial intelligence (AI)-powered corporate executive.
+Hong Kong-based mobile and online gaming developer NetDragon announced on Friday, Sept.
+2, that it had appointed what the company is touting as the world’s first artificial intelligence (AI)-powered corporate executive.

-Named “Ms. Tang Yu,” the AI-powered virtual humanoid robot was given the official designation of Rotating CEO of Fujian NetDragon Websoft Co., Ltd., the company’s flagship subsidiary.
+Named “Ms. Tang Yu,” the AI-powered virtual humanoid robot was given the official designation of Rotating CEO of Fujian NetDragon Websoft, the company’s flagship subsidiary.
 According to NetDragon, the artificial CEO will be put to task as a real-time data hub and analytical tool to help streamline the company’s daily operations.

 “We believe AI is the future of corporate management, and our appointment of Ms. Tang Yu represents our commitment to truly embrace the use of AI to transform the way we operate our business, and ultimately drive our future strategic growth,” NetDragon chairman Dr. Dejian Liu said in a press statement.